creepoff1/assigment/Testing_Assignment_CodeLock_Plugin.md

 	private String myText;
 }
 ```
-Region 	```private String myText;``` is locked
+-	The region ```private String myText;``` is locked
 ### STR:
-IDE -> CodeLock tool window -> Regions -> Press Remove region
+-	Open the CodeLock menu
+-	Select "Regions"
+-	Select the locked region
+-	Press the "Remove <<" button
 ### Result:
-Unnessesary warning message with text "The Element you are removing has children Are you sure you want to remove it?"
+Unnecessary warning with the text "The Element you are removing has children.
+Are you sure you want to remove it?"
 ### Expected result:
-There is no warning messages, Region it's a part of code and has not "chidlren"
+There are no warnings during the deletion of a region.
+A region is a part of the code and does not have any children.

 ## 10. It is possible to lock an interface
 ### Preconditions:
-Project contains interface "Interface1" with following code:
+-	The project contains an interface named "Interface1" with the following code:
 ```
 package mypackage;

 public interface Interface1 {
-IDE -> CodeLock tool window ->
 }
 ```
 ### STR:
-IDE -> Project tree menu -> select Interface1 -> Right click on interface name -> CodeLock -> Lock Code
-Check IDE -> CodeLock tool window -> Elements
+-	Open the Project tree
+-	Select Interface1
+-	Right-click on the Interface1
+-	Select "CodeLock" from context menu
+-	Select "Lock code" from context menu
 ### Result:
-The Interface1 is locked and displayed in the list of locked items as a class.
+Interface1 has been locked and is displayed in the list of locked elements as a class
 ### Expected result:
-The Interface1 cannot be locked and is not displayed in the list of items
+Interface1 cannot be locked (there is no mention of such functionality in the plugin description).

-## 11. Lock Class.
-Wrong expansion of the tree.
+## 11. The class is locked, and there is incorrect tree expansion display in the CodeLock menu
 ### Preconditions:
-Project contains interface "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;

 public class Class1 {
 }
 ```
-Class1 is locked
+-	Class1 is locked and highlighted with a blue background
 ### STR:
-IDE -> CodeLock tool window -> Elements
-Open folder Class1.java
+-	Open the CodeLock menu
+-	Select "Elements"
+-	Open the folder "Class1.java" of the class in the tree
 ### Result:
-There is a plus sign to expand the tree for Class1
+The plus icon to expand the tree is displayed next to the "Class1"
 ### Expected result:
-There is no a plus sign to expand the tree for Class1, because Class1 is entirely locked
+There are no plus icons to expand the tree for the locked class as the class is fully locked

-## 12. It is impossible to lock nested class as element.
+## 12. It is not possible to lock a nested class as an element
 ### Preconditions:
-Project contains interface "Class1" and nested "NestedClass1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;